giobbu/notes-ai-agents/rag/0_basic-rag-n8n/README.md

 ollama list
 ```

-drag rag template from `/template` into canvas and start chatting.
+open `http://localhost:5678//home/workflows` drag rag template from `/template` into canvas and start chatting.

 Make sure ollama has the right models in use.